altocodenl/tagaway/readme.md

       - Select folders to import in a persistent manner.

    - Import.
-      - finish backend endpoint
-      - document backend endpoint
-      - Update progress.
+      - Show progress.

-      - refactor upload to ignore uploads from provider
-      - refactor import to retrieve uploads from provider (and ignore those without provider)
-      - block provider box clicking if files are being imported
-      - block update list of folders if import is ongoing
+      - Block new import from the same provider.
+      - Allow cancelling.
-      - send to main view when clicking "start import"
+      - Send back to main view when click on "start import".

-      - query progress during upload
+      - Fix cancel in server
+      - Sort recent imports properly

       - Email when import is complete.

 - Import from Dropbox.